Meetoul/android_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

-How to install LineageOS 17.1 for the Unihertz Atom L and XL
+How to install LineageOS 17.1 for the Unihertz Jelly2
 =================================================

 ## Getting adb and fastboot